 2022 Tesla Model 3 Problems and Top Complaints – Is Your Car A Lemon?

 When it comes to electric vehicles, the 2022 Tesla Model 3 is one that consistently gains attention.
 After all, the EV manufacturer claims it can “go anywhere.”
-Yet, customers are having trouble with both the electrical system and structure, causing there to be a long list of complaints online.
+Maybe it can, but hundreds of owners are complaining that it stops for no reason.

 Click on other model year to view more problems: 2019 2020 2021 2023